 What Grade Levels Use mCLASS: Math?

 This assessment program is designed for students in kindergarten through third grade.
-At Lynnville Elementary, we utilize mCLASS Math for students in kindergarten through second grade.
+We utilize mCLASS Math for students in kindergarten through second grade.